Mariners Sunday mailbag: How does Kyle Seager’s hot streak impact his chances of being traded?

 Even Erik Bedard, Chone Figgins and Richie Sexson, who all despised the media, never did something like that.

 Players don’t have to like us.
 They don’t have to talk to us.
 They can think our jobs are a joke and our lives are somehow less important than theirs, which many do.
 We are more than willing to work with that.
 We have a job to do whether they like it or not.
 We all have bosses.
 We all have bills.
 We are all just trying to do it right and then give the same effort the next day.
-The Astros were wrong.
+The Astros and Verlander were wrong and MLB should make that very clear for the future.

 The new hyphen rule from the AP stylebook is mind-numbingly stupid or mind numbingly stupid.
 Take your pick.

 Technically, Mr. Lukens, Yellowstone will start Season 3 in June of 2020, which is way too long to wait.
 Now I understand what all those Game of Thrones people were whining about.
-But did you see me life-tweeting episodes of Yellowstone or posting 20-tweet threads analyzing the plot lines and what they mean in the greater arc of the story?
+But did you see me live-tweeting episodes of Yellowstone or posting 20-tweet threads analyzing the plot lines and what they mean in the greater arc of the story?
 Not a chance.
 I will say that the end of Season 2 ended a little too clean and predictable.

 I don’t think I could be a technical advisor on the show.
 The Montana they portray isn’t quite the Montana that I know.
 The amount of killing that’s done with seemingly no repercussions doesn’t happen.
 Also some of the clothing is pretty unrealistic.
 Perhaps 5 percent of Montana’s population where cowboy hats on a given day and few people under 60 wear bolo ties.
 Also the vastness of the state and how long it takes to get somewhere is not portrayed accurately.
 Yes, you can drive 80 mph, but it’s still 250 miles you got to cover and it’s not straight or interstate.
 These guys go from Bozeman to Billings in what feels like 20 minutes.